phougatv/phougatv.github.io/docs/aspnet/middleware.md

 ---
+title: ''
+sidebar_label: Middleware and request pipeline
 sidebar_position: 2
 tags: [dotnet, aspnet, middleware, middleware-pipeline]
 author: phougatv
 ---

-# Middleware and request pipeline
 In this post we will discuss and learn about request delegate and middleware, and and how do they form request pipeline?

 ## I. Request delegate